gotchaquestions/gotchaquestions-www/README.md

 ---

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.2.1.
+Originally this website was based on angular.io but was then modified to remove Bazel and all the other nonstandard stuff.

 ## Development server